 PolyMet Events and News

-- Loss for the three months ended June 30, 2021, was $1 million compared with $6.0 million for the prior year period.
-The decreased loss was primarily due to reduced spend on studies and evaluation of the mineral resource.
+- Loss for the three months ended June 30, 2022, was $7 million compared with $5.1 million for the prior year period.
+The increased loss was primarily due to ongoing transaction costs associated with the joint venture, non-cash charges related to interest expense and investment returns associated with the cash trust.

-- Loss for the six months ended June 30, 2021, was $8 million compared with $13.5 million for the prior year period.
-The decreased loss was primarily due to reduced spend on studies and evaluation of the mineral resource, investment gains from restricted deposits, and non-cash gains from fair valuing financial assets.
+- Loss for the six months ended June 30, 2022, was $3 million compared with $8.8 million for the prior year period.
+The increased loss was primarily due to ongoing transaction costs associated with the joint venture, non-cash charges related to interest expense, and investment returns associated with the cash trust.

-- Capital expenditures for the six months ended June 30, 2021, was $3.6 million compared with $4.8 million for the prior year.
-The decrease was due to lower capitalized spend following receipt of permits in March 2019 as the company awaits resolution of legal challenges to permits.
+- Cash used in investing activities for the six months ended June 30, 2022 was $4.0 million compared with $3.2 million for the prior year.
+The increase was due to increased activities supporting legal defense of Project permits.

 * * * * *

 PolyMet is a mine development company that owns 100% of the NorthMet Project, the first large-scale project to have received permits within the Duluth Complex in northeastern Minnesota, one of the world’s major, undeveloped mining regions.
 NorthMet has significant proven and probable reserves of copper, nickel and palladium – metals vital to infrastructure improvements and global carbon reduction efforts – in addition to marketable reserves of cobalt, platinum and gold.
-When operational, NorthMet will become one of the leading producers of nickel, palladium and cobalt in the U.S., providing a much needed, responsibly mined source of these critical and essential metals.
+When operational, NorthMet will become one of the leading producers of nickel, palladium and cobalt in the U.S., feeding the supply chain with high-demand, responsibly mined metals crucial to the manufacture of clean energy and clean mobility technologies such as wind and solar generation, battery storage and electric vehicles.

 For further information, please contact: